rhasanm/csbee/README.md

-# csvee (CSV View)
+# csbee (CSV View)

 ## Overview

-`csvee` (CSV View) is a terminal user interface (TUI) application built with `ratatui` that allows users to view and interact with CSV files in a highly intuitive and user-friendly manner.
+`csbee` (CSV View) is a terminal user interface (TUI) application built with `ratatui` that allows users to view and interact with CSV files in a highly intuitive and user-friendly manner.
 This application provides a powerful way to inspect, filter, query, and order CSV data, all from within your terminal.

 ## Features